Cervical Spondylosis Exercises: Relief and Strengthening Tips

 Cervical Spondylosis Exercises: Benefits

-• Pain relief: It can be achieved through gentle stretching and strengthening exercises, as they help improve blood circulation and reduce muscle tension.
+• Pain relief: This can be achieved through gentle stretching and strengthening exercises, as they improve blood circulation and help reduce muscle tension.

-• Enhanced Flexibility: In this exercise, regular movement tends to increase the range of motion in the neck.
+• Enhanced Flexibility: Additionally, regular movement during these exercises increases the range of motion in the neck, promoting better flexibility over time.

 • Strengthening: Target exercises strengthen the neck and shoulder muscles, hence giving better support to the cervical spine.